Adventure Cruises in Spain

 Plan Ahead:

 Spain is a country with curated itineraries for all seasons.
-Friendly and welcoming citizens and natural as well as man-made marvels make it a favourite destination for everyone.
-Cruises around the Canary islands get sold out very fast and most times are booked up to the next couple of months.
-It’s imperative to plan the trip well in advance and also to make great bargains on flight tickets as they sky-rocket during the on-season, which is winter and summer.
+Friendly and welcoming citizens and natural and man-made marvels make it a favorite destination for everyone.
+Cruises around the Canary Islands get sold out quickly and are usually booked up to the next few months.
+It’s imperative to plan the trip well in advance and get great bargains on flight tickets as they skyrocket during the on-season, which is winter and summer.

 Arrive Early:

 Although the cruise asks its passengers to arrive at 4 pm to board the boat, they advise guests to take flights that will arrive before 1 pm and book transport out of the port of arrival only after 1 pm that day.
-Since the island has so much to offer in terms of hikes and trails, historical monuments and scrumptious cuisines, a general suggestion is to arrive a couple of days before the sail around the Canary Islands embarks.
+Since the island has so much to offer regarding hikes and trails, historical monuments, and delicious cuisines, a general suggestion is to arrive a couple of days before the sail around the Canary Islands embarks.

 Choosing the right trip:

 The trip is for 7 days and 6 nights, cruising from Tenerife to La Palma to La Gomera and back to Tenerife onboard a 56-feet sail yacht designed to take guests through the stunning islands of Spain’s famous Canary Island archipelago.
-Guests have a chance to go hiking, snorkelling and relax on the beach or the sundecks on board.
-Exploring historical sites as well as café-lined harbours and opportunities to spot dolphins and whales are just the cream on top of a delicious trip.
-It is curated for a maximum of 10 passengers, but while booking, guests also have the option of making it a private charter.
+Guests can go hiking, snorkeling, and relaxing on the beach or the sundecks on board.
+Exploring historical sites, café-lined harbors, and opportunities to spot dolphins and whales are just the cream of a delicious trip.
+It is curated for a maximum of 10 passengers, but guests can also make it a private charter while booking.

 What to pack

-Since the trip is a cruise on a sailboat and because the Canary Islands are sunny, it's important to have high SPF sunscreen as well as after-sun lotion at hand.
+Since the trip is a cruise on a sailboat and because the Canary Islands are sunny, it's important to have high-SPF sunscreen and after-sun lotion at hand.
 Beach hats and cover-ups, flip flops or water shoes, sunglasses and swimwear, and a re-useable water bottle are some key items guests should remember while packing for this trip.
-A pair of sports shoes or trekking shoes for hikes and a pair of long trousers for men must be considered as there are hotels which impose dress codes for men in the evenings.
+A pair of sports shoes or trekking shoes for hikes and a pair of long trousers for men must be considered as there are hotels that impose dress codes for men in the evenings.
 A dry bag, binoculars, flashlight, camera, personal first aid kit, preferably biodegradable toiletries, and a windproof rain jacket are also essentials while packing.
-Personal documents and an external battery pack, and a plug point converter are also very important.
+Personal documents, an external battery pack, and a plug-point converter are also crucial.

-Although snorkelling gear is usually available on board, it is best to carry your own snorkelling masks and fins that are a proper fit and will keep you most comfortable in the water.
+Although snorkeling gear is usually available on board, it is best to carry your own snorkeling masks and fins that are a proper fit and will keep you most comfortable in the water.

 Spain Travel Advice:

-Some important personal documents that should be carried for travel in and around Spain include flight information, insurance information, passport with relevant visas, vaccination certificates, vouchers and pre-departure information for cruises.
+Some important personal documents that should be carried for travel in and around Spain include flight information, insurance information, passports with relevant visas, vaccination certificates, vouchers, and pre-departure information for cruises.
 Spending cash is always a plus, apart from having bank cards.
-It's great to consider your spending habits and account for drinks, shopping and tipping.
+It's great to consider your spending habits and account for drinks, shopping, and tipping.
 A wise decision would be to keep an emergency fund with a couple of hundred euros in your pack.